CycloneDX/cyclonedx-dotnet/README.md

 Options:
-  -o|--out <DIR>                The directorty to write the BOM -j|--json                     Produce a JSON BOM instead of XML (preview feature) -u|--url <URL>                Alternative NuGet repository URL to v3-flatcontainer API (a trailing slash is required).
+  -o|--out <DIR>                The directorty to write the BOM -j|--json                     Produce a JSON BOM instead of XML -u|--url <URL>                Alternative NuGet repository URL to v3-flatcontainer API (a trailing slash is required).
   -r|--recursive                To be used with a single project file, it will recursively scan project references of the supplied .csproj.
  -ns|--noSerialNumber           Do not generate bom serial number